 Disclaimer: Sponsored Content

 The original concept of the module as an adventure that may be freely slotted into any campaign world without taking up a great deal of time or cataclysmically impacting the campaign world in question is somewhat less common or even trendy in the days of the OSR.
 Many adventures either have built-in campaign settings (like Slumbering Ursine Dunes) or implied campaign settings with universe-wide implications (like DCO) making them hard to just throw into your game.
-A second problem is that even if you wanted to make a generic ‘ module’ it would end up as terribly boring vague, because even the consensus of what DnD is and what source-material is used for inspiration has been muddied by time.
-Befuddled by this etymological conundrum, I was therefore pleased to receive a copy of The Chest by Aaron Fairbrook, a simple adventure for Gold & Glory (2e retroclone) that can be slotted into any Dungeon (like DungeonLand or the Bottle City), doesn’t outstay its welcome and is overal a nice callback to the olden dungeoncrawlingdays of Greyhawk and Blackmoor.
+A second problem is that even if you wanted to make a generic ‘module’ it would end up as terribly boring, because even the consensus of what DnD is and what source-material is used for inspiration has been muddied by the long ages.
+Befuddled by this etymological conundrum, I was therefore pleased to receive a copy of The Chest by Aaron Fairbrook, a simple adventure for Gold & Glory (2e retroclone) that can be slotted into any Dungeon (like DungeonLand or the Bottle City), doesn’t outstay its welcome and is overal a nice callback to the olden dungeoncrawling days of Greyhawk and Blackmoor.
 When backstory was a paragraph, encounter levels were vague and gold was xp.